 Invite all of the kids in your child's class to be part of an epic thank-you video.
 Parents can take clips of their kiddo expressing their thanks, and when edited all together, the clips will add up to a heartfelt video telling your teacher why she's the best.
 Be sure to tell her to get out the tissues before she hits play!

 Teachers always need more books for their classrooms—and their bedside tables.
 As a show of appreciation for your favorite teacher's hard work, send her a gift card to your local bookstore or Barnes and Noble.
-Or, ask your teacher for a list of books he needs and order a copy from Bookshop, which lets you shop online and supports indie bookstores, too!
+Or, ask your teacher for a list of books they need and order a copy from Bookshop, which lets you shop online and supports indie bookstores, too!
+If your kiddo is in the classroom, wrap them up and send them in!

 A heartfelt thank-you note is what many teachers want most.
 Your child can write a thank-you card herself, or you can put your thoughts down on the page and let your child's amazing teacher know what a difference she's made.
 You can even share a copy of this note with your teacher's principal, who might not know about all of the great things you see.
 Write one knowing your gratitude is especially meaningful now when teachers are doing it all without the benefit of in-person hugs and high-fives from their students.